weizheng1910/Learning-Notes/SystemsDesign.md

 #### E-tags
 * If the resource has not changed even after the cache has expired, then the cached response can still be used.
-* E-tags are arbitrary tokens which tracks the version of the resource, allowing the client to use the cached response though it has been expired.
+* E-tags are arbitrary tokens which tracks the version of the resource, allowing the client to use the cached response though it has expired.
-* When a client makes a request, it includes the Etag it previously received in the request header.
+* When a client makes a request, it includes the Etag it has previously received in the request header.
-* The server checks the Etag token, and the token hasn't been changed, 304 status code is sent back to the client.
+* The server checks the Etag token, and the if token hasn't been changed, 304 Not modified status code is sent back to the client.
 * The client then gets the resource from the cache, and resets the expiry duration.

 ##### Making new updates before cache expires